 While the figures remain relatively low for the most part, Covid-19 cases jumped from around 100 to over 1,500 in the space of a month, prompting a short-term ban on visitors from South Asia on May 13.

 The country began its roll-out of the India-made AstraZeneca Covishield vaccine on February 1.
 Hospitality workers were included in the first round of citizens to get vaccinated.
-Nearly 470,00 people in the Maldives had received their first dose of the vaccine as of May 28.

-Dr. Abdulla Mausoom, the Maldivian Minister of Tourism, has confirmed that the Maldives is developing a "Visit, Vaccinate and Vacation" scheme named "3V" that would allow visitors to receive a Covid-19 vaccine on arrival.
+Dr. Abdulla Mausoom, the Maldivian Minister of Tourism, previously confirmed that the Maldives is developing a "Visit, Vaccinate and Vacation" scheme named "3V" that would allow visitors to receive a Covid-19 vaccine on arrival.

 The program won't go ahead until the country's entire population, estimated at just under 550,000, has been fully vaccinated.